thomasdenecker/bPeaks-application/README.md

 Download the zip file ([here](https://github.com/thomasdenecker/bPeaks-application/archive/master.zip)), extract this file and copy the obtained folder where you want on your computer.
 Note that if you move the folder, the installation procedure will have to be redone.

+#### Windows installation

-In this folder, you will find a file named INSTALLATION_MAC_LINUX.sh (for MAC and Linux users) and INSTALLATION_WINDOWS.bat (for Windows users).
+In this folder, you will find a file named INSTALLATION_WINDOWS.bat.
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
-When the installation will be completed, two new files will appear.
+When the installation will be completed, a new file will appear.
 They allow to launch the bPeaks application.

+#### Mac OsX installation
+In this folder, you will find a file named INSTALLATION_MAC.sh.
+By double clicking on it, the installation will begin.
+This may take a little time depending on the quality of your internet connection.
+When the installation will be completed, a new file will appear.
+They allow to launch the bPeaks application.

-**NOTE** (MAC users)
+**NOTE**

 You can also doucle click the file INSTALLATION_MAC_LINUX.sh.
 In this situation a small manipulation is required (1 time only).
 In your Finder, right-click the file INSTALLATION_MAC_LINUX.sh and select "Open with" and then "Other...".